clux/probes.hugo/content/post/2019-04-29-rust-on-kubernetes.md

 }
 ```

+While this is arguably an optimistic use of kube's rest api, it might be the simpler approach than having a bunch of massive function wrappers doing more or less the same thing.

-The `WatchEvent` enum might be more reuseable though:
+Similarly, our `WatchEvent` enum might also be reuseable:

 ```rust
 #[serde(tag = "type", content = "object", rename_all = "UPPERCASE")]